The-Marcy-Lab-School/react-express-auth/ABOUT.md

 2. Every user object is converted into a `User` instance to keep the `password_hash` values safely contained within the model.
 3. The user objects can then be safely returned and used by the controllers.

-## Authentication & Authorization
+### Authentication & Authorization

 - **authenticated** means "We have confirmed this person is a real user and is allowed to be here"
   - For example, only logged in users can see the other users in this app
+  - **Session authentication** means that users who have recently provided their credentials do not need to log in again.

 - **authorized** means "This person is allowed to perform this protected action"
   - For example, users are only authorized to edit their OWN profile (they can't change someone else's profile)

 To implement this functionality, we'll use cookies.

-### Cookies & Session Authentication
+#### Cookies & Session Authentication

-In the context of computing and the internet, a **cookie** is a small text file that is sent by a website to your web browser and stored on your computer or mobile device.
+In the context of computing and the internet, a **cookie** is a small text file that is sent by a server to a client and is automatically included in all future requests between server and client.
+Cookies are saved across browser sessions by default, meaning they will persist after closing the browser.

-Cookies can be used for many things but for this application we will be using them to keep our user's logged in.
-This is called **session authentication**.
-That is, after a user logs in, we will keep them logged in until the session ends (when the cookie is cleared).

-Here is cookies they work:
+When a user logs in, the server can create a new cookie file with that user's `id` inside.
+Since cookies are sent back and forth on all future requests, the server can look to see if a request has a cookie with an `id` to authenticate the sender of the request.

 ![Cookies are created by the server and given to a client.
 The cookie is automatically sent back to the server on future requests.](./documentation/readme-img/cookies.png)

-* *When a client sends an initial request to log in to the server*
-  * The client doesn't have a cookie yet.
-It just sends over the username and password to be **authenticated**.
-  * If the credentials are valid, the server creates a cookie encoded with the user's `id`
-  * The server sends the cookie along with the response.
-  * The client automatically saves the cookie and stores it on the user's computer (many client-side applications may ask you if you want to save cookies or not)
-* *On all future client requests*
-  * The cookie is automatically sent to the server with each request
-  * The existence of a cookie with a user `id` is proof that the client is already **authenticated** and doesn't need to provide their credentials again.
-The server can just look up the `id` in the cookie to identify the user.

-For our purposes, our server can make a cookie that saves the `id` of the user that is logged in.
-Whenever the user returns to the site, the cookie tells the server which user they are.
-This can be used to re-authenticate and to authorize the user.

-> WARNING: When the server creates a cookie for the client, it has to be careful with what data is stored in the cookie because the client can manipulate that data and create its own cookies.
+If there is no cookie in the request (perhaps the user has cleared their cookies or they are a new user), then the user must provide their credentials again to get a new cookie.
+Otherwise, the user may not be able to access all parts of the server's resources.

+> For example, a user may need to be authenticated in order to access comments on a post.

+Additionally, certain actions may be protected depending on the resource being requested and who made the request.

+> For example, if user `5` sends a request to edit the profile of user `8`, that request will be rejected with a 403 unauthorized response.
+Only a request sent by user `8` is authorized to edit the profile of user `8`.
+In this case, the sender must have a cookie with the id `8` inside.

-### `req.session` and Handle Cookie Sessions
+#### Implementing Cookies with Handle Cookie Sessions

 So, how do we implement cookies?